On the string topology of symmetric spaces of higher rank: Geodesics in symmetric spaces

-By the above we see that the critical submanifolds of the energy functional in $\Lambda M$ are the orbits of the closed geodesics in $T$ under the action of $G$.
-However, note that several distinct points in the lattice $\mathcal{F}$ can correspond to closed geodesics which lie in the same orbit under the action of $G$.
-In order to get a one-to-one correspondence between points in the lattice $\mathcal{F}$ and the critical submanifolds, we need to consider the intersection of the lattice $\mathcal{F}$ with the closure of the Weyl chamber $\overline{W}$.
 Recall that we call a closed geodesic $\gamma\in \Lambda M$ \textit{prime} if it is not the iterate of another closed geodesic, i.e. if there is no $l\geq 2$ and a closed geodesic $\sigma\in \Lambda M$ with $\gamma = \sigma^l$.
 We say that a critical submanifold is prime if it consists only of prime closed geodesics.
-We sum up the above considerations in the following proposition. \begin{prop} The critical manifolds of the energy functional in the free loop space are in one-to-one correspondence with the set $\mathcal{F}\cap \overline{W}$.
-In particular, if the rank of $M$ satisfies $r\geq 2$ there are countably infinite distinct prime critical submanifolds. \end{prop} \begin{proof} The first part of the proposition is contained in \cite{ziller:1977}.
-If the rank of $M$ satisfies $r\geq 2$ then the lattice is generated by elements $X_1,\ldots, X_r$.
+The next proposition says that there are many prime critical submanifolds for higher rank symmetric spaces. \begin{prop} Let $M$ be a compact symmetric space.
+If the rank of $M$ satisfies $r\geq 2$, there are countably infinite distinct prime critical submanifolds in $\Lambda M$. \end{prop} \begin{proof} The lattice $\mathcal{F}\subseteq \mathfrak{a}$ is generated by elements $X_1,\ldots, X_r$ where $r$ is the rank of $M$.
 Every element of the form

 corresponds to a prime closed geodesic.
-If $r\geq 2$ there are clearly countably infinite such elements.
-Recall that all Weyl chambers are homeomorphic and that the union of the closures of the finitely many Weyl chambers is all of $\mathfrak{a}$.
-Since the action of the Weyl group preserves the lattice $\mathcal{F}$, see \cite[Proof of Theorem 8.5]{helgason:78}, there must be countably infinite elements of the form of equation \eqref{lattice_prime} in each Weyl chamber. \end{proof}
+If $r\geq 2$ there are countably infinite such elements.
+Recall that all Weyl chambers are homeomorphic to one another and that the union of the closures of the finitely many Weyl chambers is all of $\mathfrak{a}$.
+Since the action of the Weyl group preserves the lattice $\mathcal{F}$, see \cite[Theorem VII.8.5]{helgason:78}, there must be countably infinite elements of the form \eqref{lattice_prime} in each Weyl chamber. \end{proof} In contrast, for a rank one symmetric space it is well-known that there is exactly one prime critical submanifold of $\Lambda M$.

-Recall from Section \ref{sec_completing} that the energy function $E\colon\Lambda M\to\RR$ of a symmetric metric is a perfect Morse-Bott function, see \cite{ziller:1977}.
-We conclude this section by computing the index growth of the closed geodesics.
-Let $c$ be a closed geodesic in $M$ starting at the basepoint $o$, not necessarily of the form $\gamma_H$ as above.
+We conclude this section by computing the index growth of the closed geodesics in the compact symmetric space $M$.
+We have seen above that conjugate points appear along a closed geodesic of the form $\gamma_H = \Exp\circ \,\sigma_H$ for $H\in\mathfrak{a}$ whenever the ray $\sigma_H$ intersects a singular plane.
+We shall now study an alternative characterization of the conjugate points along closed geodesics which will be used in the next section.
+Let $c$ be a closed geodesic in $M$ starting at the basepoint $o\in M$.
 Let $K_c$ be the closed subgroup of $K$ that keeps $c$ pointwise fixed, i.e.